Africana Studies

 ANT 229 Africa and the Environment (4 Credits)

-In Western discourses, African environments are defined by violence, famine and degradation, symptoms of African cultures that resist Western values such as private property, democracy and environmentalism.
+In Western discourses, African environments are defined by violence, famine and degradation.
+These characteristics are depicted as symptoms of an African resistance to Western values such as private property, democracy and environmentalism.
 This course encourages students to think critically about such portrayals by learning about specific environments in Africa and how humans have interacted with them across time.
-The syllabus is anchored in cultural anthropology, but includes units on human evolution, the origins and spread of pastoralism, the history of colonial conservation science, and more.
-Discussions include gender, race, land grabbing, indigenous knowledge, the commons, the cattle complex, desertification, oil, dams and nationalism. {H}{N}{S}
+The syllabus is anchored in cultural anthropology, but includes units on human evolution, the origins and spread of pastoralism, the history of colonial conservation science and more.
+Discussions covered include gender, race, land grabbing, indigenous knowledge, the commons, the cattle complex, desertification, oil, dams and nationalism. {H}{N}{S}

 Fall, Spring, Variable

 How does conquest by foreigners change the ways that images, civic spaces and objects are created and used?
 What kinds of hybrids does colonization produce?
 Is it possible to describe what is “colonial” about art or architecture?
 Focusing on recent scholarship, this course addresses these queries, highlighting the 16th–19th centuries.
-Among the topics we consider are interpretive work in the field of “colonial studies,” the mapping and construction of colonial spaces, exchanges that brought people and objects into contact (and conflict) with one another, how colonialism can shape the meaning of objects, and the nationalist histories of colonial projects.
+Discussions include interpretive work in the field of “colonial studies,” the mapping and construction of colonial spaces, exchanges that brought people and objects into contact (and conflict) with one another, how colonialism can shape the meaning of objects and the nationalist histories of colonial projects.
+Restrictions: ARH 290 may be taken for credit a total of 4 times with different topics.
 Enrollment limited to 20. {A}{H}

 Fall, Spring, Variable